Debating Fairness: Should You Split the Dinner Bill Evenly with Friends?

 I left feeling frustrated and annoyed that my friends weren't considerate of my perspective on fairness.
 Am I the a*****e for not wanting to split the bill evenly with my friends?

 I'm unsure if I was being too uptight or if my friends were being unreasonable.
-So AITA?
+So, AITA?

-When discussing bill-splitting, we delve into concepts of fairness and equity, heavily researched in psychology.
+When discussing bill-splitting, we delve into concepts of fairness and equity, which have been heavily researched in psychology.
 Adams (1965) introduced the Equity Theory, which posits that individuals assess fairness based on the ratio of their contributions to the benefits received.
 This means that when one party feels they are contributing more than they should, it can create tension and discomfort in social interactions.

 In social settings, these feelings can lead to misunderstandings and conflict, as individuals grapple with their perceptions of what is fair.
 Understanding this theory can shed light on why the original poster feels justified in questioning the bill-splitting method.
 To navigate these situations effectively, individuals should reflect on their own perceptions of fairness and consider how these feelings might impact their relationships with others.